chrplr/programming-psychology-experiments/docs/software-installation.md

 Under Windows, you will download the Git for Windows installer from <https://git-scm.com/download/win>

 :::{note} Windows only.
-   **IMPORTANT**: During the installation, you can accept all defaults EXCEPT for the "Adjusting your PATH environment" page, where you must tick the box  "Use Git and optional unix tools from the command line prompt".
-(You can accept all the other defaults).
+   **IMPORTANT**: During the installation:

+   - In "Choosing the default Editor used by Git", select `Use Notepad`
+   - In "Adjusting your PATH environment", select `Use Git and optional Unix tools...`
+   - In "Configuring the Terminal emulator", select `Use MinTTY`

+     You can keep the defaults for all other options.

 :::

 ### git local configuration